 Then, find the maker studio where beads, wire, paper, glue, markers and other supplies abound for guests of all ages to use and create something to take home.

 If the weather is nice go out and take a FREE art walk.
-Currently there is a special one geared toward kids in Golden.
+Currently there is a special one geared toward kids in Golden called the Itty Bitty Art Project.

-Or head to the Arvada Center where the year-round sculpture garden looms, perfect for kids to run around in.
+Another option, head to the Arvada Center where the year-round sculpture garden looms, perfect for kids to run around in.
+Inside, find 10,000-square-feet of space featuring artists from Colorado and the western region, FREE for all ages and open to the public.

 Make sure to check out the events calendar at your local library.
 Many libraries have art classes, all for FREE, you don’t even need a library card.